Sunday, 10 September 2017

 Put the dough in an oiled, covered container and leave it for 8-12 hours.
 After the first rise, I place the punched-down dough on parchment paper.
 If you don't have parchment paper, coat the dough in flour for the second rise.

 The second rise is faster and takes 2-4 hours depending on the room temperature.
 I use a 1.5-litre cast iron pot with a lid for baking.
 You really can use any pot you want as long as it has a lid.
 The bread is less crusty in a lighter pot.
+Slash the top of the dough before baking.

 Heat the pot in a 450 F oven for 30 minutes.
 Carefully lift the parchment paper and dough and place it in the pot.
 Put the lid on.
 The bread is basically steaming for the first 15 minutes.
 Remove the lid for the last 15 minutes of baking time.
+Lately, I have started baking the bread at 425 F for 18 minutes with the lid on and 18 minutes with the lid off.

 I have made this bread with 100% white flour and it rises higher due to larger air bubbles in the dough.
 I would recommend slashing the top of the dough with a sharp knife in a couple of places if you use predominately white flour.
 This allows some of the air out so the bread is not too "holey".